carlosparaciari/LeastSquarePackage/README.md

 Note: Only Debug and Release are supported.

-It might be possible that your host system have a version of Boost that is different from the one assumed here (1.63.0).
-In that case, you will have to modify ./CMakeLists.txt file (replace 1.63 with your version number in line 244).
+If you do not set the SuperBuild flag ON, you will need to check the version of your Boost libraries.
+Indeed, it might be possible that your host system have a version of Boost that is different from the one assumed here (1.56.0).

-Notice that, if you set the SuperBuild option on, the Boost version will be 1.56.
-You will not have to change the version by hand, as CMake will do it for you.
+In that case, you will have to modify the ./CMakeLists.txt file (replace 1.56 with your version number in line 238).

 Windows Users